ScottfreeLLC/AlphaPy/docs/user_guide/project.rst

 Algorithms Configuration
 ------------------------

-Each algorithm has its own section represented by abbreviations in capital letters.
-The following elements are required for every algorithm in this file:
+Each algorithm has its own section in the ``algos.yml`` file, e.g., **AB** or **RF**.
+The following elements are required for every algorithm entry in the YAML file:

 ``model_type``:
     Specify ``classification`` or ``regression`` ``params``
     The initial parameters for the first fitting ``grid``:
-    The grid search dictionary for hyper-parameter tuning of an estimator.
+    The grid search dictionary for hyperparameter tuning of an estimator.
 If you are using randomized grid search, then make sure that the total number of grid combinations exceeds the number of random iterations.